 William Seward Burroughs invented an adding listing machine in 1884.
 It took a few years to develop it into a usable machine, and in 1888 the American Arithmometer Company was formed in St. Louis to manufacture and market it.
 William Burroughs died in 1898.
-Six years later the company moved from St. Louis to Detroit in 1904, it was renamed the Burroughs Adding Machine Company, in honour of its founder.
+Six years later the company moved to Detroit, and was renamed the Burroughs Adding Machine Company in honour of its founder.
 His grandson, William S. Burroughs is the well known beat generation author.

 The early Burroughs adding machines, called the "Burroughs' Registering Accountant" or the Class 1, were quite large and heavy, and were often placed on their own metal table stand.
-They were listing machines, i.e. they had the ability to print the results, though the printing mechanism seems to have been an optional extra.
+They were listing machines, i.e. they had the ability to print the results, though the printing mechanism may have been an optional extra.
 There were glass panels on all sides of the casing so that the mechanism was visible to the user, because apparently many people were sceptical and mistrustful of the salesmen for these newfangled machines.
 Various models of these Class 1 machines were made until the 1930s.
 Class 2 machines were very similar, but had two registers.
 Burroughs were early adopters of electricity, supplying electrically driven adding machines as early as 1906.

 In the trailer for the film The Greatest Showman you can see a scene in which Hugh Jackman is playing P.T.
 Barnum before he was famous.
 He is in a large office sitting behind a desk, and working on a class 1 Burroughs adding machine.
 The office has about 30 desks, half of which have a Burroughs machine, all without printing mechanisms.
 This is highly anachronistic since the scene is supposedly set in the early 1830s, seventy years before these machines were used in such quantity.

 The Pike Adding Machine Company had developed a much smaller adding listing machine.
-This relatively compact machine could sit on a desk, and the printed paper came out of the top, like a typewriter or cash register, making it easy to see the result.
+This relatively compact machine could sit on a desk, and the printed paper came out of the top, like a typewriter or cash register, making it easier to see the result.
 The Burroughs Adding Machine Company took over the Pike Adding Machine Company in 1909, and these small adders then became Class 3 Burroughs machines.
 They were marketed as the Visible Burroughs.
-Burroughs would often buy out smaller rival companies before they grew large enough to compete, and then further develop or discontinue the acquired machine designs.
+Burroughs would often aggressively buy out smaller rival companies before they grew large enough to compete, and then further develop or discontinue the acquired machine designs.
 For example they bought Universal in 1908 but did not use their designs.
 The Class 4 Burroughs machines are similar to the Class 3 but with a "multiplying keyboard".

 In 1912 Burroughs advertised that they had 86 different models, with 492 combinations.
 This shows that they were masters at customising their machines to the exact special applications that their customers needed.

-Burroughs remained very successful with their many listing machines, cash registers, typewriters, bookkeeping machines, as well as various other office machines, and developed a large range of machines for various more specific business operations such as bank processes.
+Burroughs remained very successful with their many adding listing machines, and also cash registers, typewriters, bookkeeping machines, as well as various other office machines, and developed a large range of machines for various more specific business operations such as bank processes.
 They also successfully made the transition into the electronic age, by buying electronics companies to produce early tube computers, tape storage machines, and later electronic calculators.
 Between 1966 and 1968 Burroughs computer equipment could be seen on television in the Batman series starring Adam West, as the Batcomputer, and also in other series like the Time Tunnel and Lost In Space.
 In 1986 the company merged with the Sperry corporation to become Unisys.

 1911-1914: Shoebox model

 In 1911 Burroughs decided to compete directly with Felt & Tarrant, creating a a non-listing key-driven calculator.
 Burroughs deliberately styled the case of their new calculator to look very similar to the Comptometer.
 In Britain they even called it the Burrometer.
 It had one column/digit more, so that their salesmen could claim that the Burroughs machine was better.
 Through litigation Burroughs were forced to change the design in 1915, making Burroughs calculators with the shoebox casing somewhat rare.
 See below for pictures of my Shoebox Burroughs Calculator

 1915-1936?
 Leggy model